Bereshit (parashah): Ten things in creation

 Rav Judah said in Rav's name that ten things were created on the first day: (1) heaven, (2) earth, (3) chaos (tohu), (4) desolation or void (bohu), (5) light, (6) darkness, (7) wind, (8) water, (9) the length of a day, and (10) the length of a night.
 The Gemara cited verses to support Rav Judah's proposition: heaven and earth, as Genesis 1:1 says, "In the beginning God created heaven and earth"; tohu and bohu, as Genesis 1:2 says, "and the earth was tohu and bohu"; darkness, as Genesis 1:2 says, "and darkness was upon the face of the deep; light, as Genesis 1:3 says, "And God said, 'Let there be light'"; wind and water, as Genesis 1:2 says, "and the wind of God hovered over the face of the waters"; and the length of a day and the length of a night, as Genesis 1:5 says, "And there was evening and there was morning, one day."

+Interpretation related to light and darkness

-A baraita taught that tohu (chaos) is a green line that encompasses the world, out of which darkness proceeds.
+A tosefta taught that tohu (chaos) is a green line that encompasses the world, out of which darkness proceeds, and vohu is a stone in the depth of darkness.
 The Gemara questioned Rav Judah's assertion that light was created on the first day, as Genesis 1:16–17 reports that "God made the two great lights ... and God set them in the firmament of the heaven," and Genesis 1:19 reports that God did so on the fourth day.
 The Gemara explained that the light of which Rav Judah taught was the light of which Rabbi Eleazar spoke when he said that by the light that God created on the first day, one could see from one end of the world to the other; but as soon as God saw the corrupt generations of the Flood and the Dispersion, God hid the light from them, as Job 38:15 says, "But from the wicked their light is withheld."
 Rather, God reserved the light of the first day for the righteous in the time to come, as Genesis 1:4 says, "And God saw the light, that it was good."
 The Gemara noted a dispute over this interpretation.
 Rabbi Jacob agreed with the view that by the light that God created on the first day one could see from one end of the world to the other.
 But the Sages equated the light created on the first day with the lights of which Genesis 1:14 speaks, which God created on the first day, but placed in the heavens on the fourth day.

-Interpretation related to light and darkness